 Best Time to Honeymoon in Japan

 Each season in Japan brings with it its own unique charms.
-There is no one-size-fits-all approach when deciding what time of year is best to visit the Tokyo area for your honeymoon, but by planning the type of experience you would like to have, you can make the most out of your time here.
+There is no one-size-fits-all approach when deciding what time of year is best for a honeymoon in Tokyo, but by planning the type of experience you would like to have, you can make the most out of your time here.

 Famous for its cherry blossoms in late March to early April, spring is perhaps the most beautiful time to visit Tokyo.
 What could be more romantic than sharing a picnic with your new partner in a park while delicate pink and white blossoms ride through the air on a gentle breeze?
 If an early morning stroll through Tokyo’s parks or a cruise along the sakura-lined Sumida River sounds like an idyllic way to spend a day, spring could be the right time for you.